Learn about thermistors and how to program an Arduino to measure its data.

 Measuring Resistance with the Arduino

 Now that we've got our approach out of the way, we need to figure out how to actually measure the resistance with the Arduino before we can feed this info into the β equation.
-We can do this using a voltage divider:

 This will be our interface circuit to our thermistor.
 When the thermistor senses a change in temperature, this will be reflected in the output voltage.